ATell-SoundTheory/CliffordAlgebras.jl/docs/src/index.md

 Tip: See “Typing Unicode operators” in the README for how to enter symbols like ∧, ⋅, ⨼, and ≀ in the REPL and editors.

+See also: the "Algebra Catalog" page for a table of predefined algebras, signatures, and base symbols.

 ## Working with Multivectors

 ### Creating Multivectors